slott56/slott56.github.io/Pelican/content/blog/2023/09/2023-09-14-analyzing_a_dice_mechanic.rst

             mid(nd6(3)) for _ in range(samples)
         )

 It's really similar to the ``worst_2d6()`` function.
 And, yes, the two could be refactored to eliminate a tiny blot of redundant code.
 And, no, I won't spend a lot of time on that optimization.
-(I wrote a whole book on Functional Python Programming.)
+(I wrote a whole book on Functional Python Programming; reuse can be important.)

 Here's the distribution: